brusshamilton/turtledove/FLEDGE_browser_bidding_and_auction_API.md

 The browser verifies it witnessed a Fetch request to the `seller`’s origin with `"adAuctionHeaders: true"` that included an `Ad-Auction-Result` header with hash of `response_blob`.
 It also checks that the `response_blob` corresponds to the `navigator.getInterestGroupAdAuctionData()` request with the provided `requestId` that was sent from the same frame.
 Since the Fetch request required HTTPS which authenticates the seller’s origin, this verification authenticates that the seller produced the response blob. `runAdAuction()` then proceeds as if the auction happened on device.
 This specially configured auction configuration can be used for single seller auctions or as a component auction configuration for multi-seller auctions (in this case the `getInterestGroupAdAuctionData()` call must include a `top_level_seller` field that must later match the top-level seller passed to `runAdAuction()`).
 To facilitate parallelizing on-device and on-server auctions, the `serverResponse` could be a Promise that resolves to a `Uint8Array` containing the blob later.

+## Request Size Control

+There are a number of features that can be used to optimize the size of the `auctionBlob` return from `getInterestGroupAdAuctionData()`.

+### Auction Request Flags

+The interest group object can contain a `auctionServerRequestFlags` field which can control how the ads objects are serialized to be sent to the server.
+There are two values that can be put in this list to affect this behavior:

+ 1. `omitAds` - If specified, this value causes the ads and componentAds fields from the interest group to be omitted in the auction request.
+The ad render ID (or the full ad if `includeFullAds` is also specified) would still be sent as part of the `prevWins` field.

+ 2. `includeFullAds` - If specified, the full ad object will be sent to the auction server instead of just the ad render ID in all places where an ad render ID would appear (currently just the ads, componentAds and prevWins fields).
+This is currently only useful for payload debugging as the server does not support requests containing full ads objects.

 ## Privacy Considerations

 The blobs sent to and received from the B&A servers can contain data that could be used to re-identify the user across different web sites.
 To prevent this data from being used to join the user’s cross-site identities, the data is encrypted with public keys whose corresponding private keys are only shared with B&A server instances running in TEEs and running public open-source binaries known to prevent cross-site identity joins (e.g. by preventing logging or other activities which might permit such joins).